 The reprocessing method consists of: (1) using an adapted retracking methodology to estimate the altimeter range from waveforms collected in the coastal zone, (2) using improved geophysical corrections, and (3) applying a strict data editing procedure adapted to coastal ocean conditions.
 The approach has been applied to the high frequency (20-Hz, corresponding to a ground separation of ~300 m between two estimates) along-track measurements from the Low Resolution Mode of the Jason-1, Jason-2 and Jason-3 missions (the output products have been produced with this 20-Hz along-track resolution).
-For each satellite track, the sea level data of each mission have been combined into a single record over the study period (June 2002 to May 2018), and further expressed in terms of sea level anomalies located along a theoretical mean reference track.
-At all 20 Hz points along the track, the original sea level anomalies at 10-day interval have been further averaged on a monthly basis and sea level trends over 2002-2018 have been computed.
-This data set is presented in a publication submitted in June 2020 to the Nature Scientific Data journal (The Climate Change Initiative Team, 2020).
-A focus on a specific case (the Senetosa site) has also be the object of a publication (Gouzenes et al., 2020).
+For each satellite track, the sea level data of each mission have been combined into a single record over the study period, and further expressed in terms of sea level anomalies located along a theoretical mean reference track.
+At all 20 Hz points along the track, the original sea level anomalies at 10-day interval have been further averaged on a monthly basis and sea level trends over the whole study period have been computed.
+For more details, see the Climate Change Initiative Coastal Sea Level Team, 2020 and the Product User Guide (https://climate.esa.int/en/projects/sea-level/key-documents/, Tech.
+Coastal SL).